azurekca/sole-and-ankle/README.md

 # Sole&Ankle — Module 4 workshop
+---
+**I took a partial from scratch approach to solving this.
+I kept the base components (and slightly modified as needed), and recreated the more complex components from scratch.**
+---
 In this workshop, our goal is to finish building an e-commerce store!

 The good news is, most of our work is done already.
 We just need to write some additional CSS to construct the layout; things are a bit messy right now!